RichardLitt/kusamea-tskxe/README.md

-#Kusamea tskxe - *The Seeing Stone*
+#Kusamea tskxe - *The Understanding Stone*
 ---

 *Nì'ul kame tskxe.
-Poru ting nari.* A rock sees more.
+Poru ting nari.* A rock understands more.
 Look at him. - Tsu'tey

 ##About
 This is a project to develop better computational tools for the language